mmabdelateef/Orbital-SwiftUI-Animation/README.md

 # Orbital-SwiftUI-Animation

-An experiment for using SwiftUI's [custom timing Animation](https://developer.apple.com/documentation/swiftui/animation/timingcurve(_:_:_:_:duration:)) to create an orbital-like animaiton.
+An experiment for using SwiftUI's [custom timing Animation](https://developer.apple.com/documentation/swiftui/animation/timingcurve(_:_:_:_:duration:)) to create an orbital-like animation.

 ## How it looks: